 Some companies may make employer contributions to your HSA.
-This is free money to use toward doctor visits, prescriptions, and even a portion of your LTC premiums.
+This is free money to use toward doctor visits, prescriptions, and even a portion of your Long-Term Care Insurance premiums.

 HSA funds roll over year to year and can be taken with you if you retire or leave the company.
 If you are no longer enrolled in an HDHP, you cannot make personal contributions to your account.

-There is talk in DC to expand the amount you may contribute to these accounts in the future beyond the current limits.
-For younger people who may have little or no health expenses, these plans allow for lower health insurance premium, tax-free growth and the ability to plan for long-term care using pre-tax dollars.
-With more people planning for the financial costs and burdens of aging, Long-Term Care Insurance has become a big part of pre-retirement planning.
+With more people planning for the financial costs and burdens of aging, affordable Long-Term Care Insurance has become a big part of pre-retirement planning.
 These premiums are very affordable, especially if you are in good health.
-You add the ability to use pre-tax money and the value becomes even bigger.
+You add the ability to use pre-tax money; the value becomes even more significant.

-- If you’re an employee the money you contribute is deducted “pre-tax” – so you are not taxed on that amount.
-Your employer can also make contributions on your behalf, and the contribution is not included in your gross income.
+- If you're an employee, the money you contribute gets deposited into the account "pre-tax," – so you are not taxed on that amount.
+Your employer can also make contributions on your behalf, and the contribution and that amount is not included in your gross income.